frenzymadness/pyconcz18_workshop/Workshop.md

 Before any manipulation, make sure that the NodeMCU is disconnected from a power source (computer)!

-To connect the sensor to the NodeMCU use this schema:
+To connect the sensor to the NodeMCU use the following schema.
+Make sure that the orientation of the sensor is right - "DS18B20" text heads towards NodeMCU and the belly of the sensor heads outside of the breadboard.
+And double check the wires before you connect NodeMCU back to power.

 ![DS18B20 wiring](images/DS18B20_wiring.png)

+After connecting NodeMCU back to the power source, touch the sensor fot a while.
+If it is connected incorrectly, it will very hot.
+In that case, disconnect it ASAP and check wires again.

 ## Source code